openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 ### `TransformNetwork()`

-The function accepts a const shared pointer to `const ngraph::Function` object and performs the following steps:
+The function accepts a const shared pointer to `ngraph::Function` object and performs the following steps:

 1. Deep copies a const object to a local object, which can later be modified.
 2. Applies common and plugin-specific transformations on a copied graph to make the graph more friendly to hardware operations.
 For details how to write custom plugin-specific transformation, please, refer to [Writing ngraph transformations](@ref new_ngraph_transformation) guide.
 See detailed topics about network representation: